Monster-18/song_scales/README.md

 # song_scales

-An application to store and retrive scales of songs.
+An application to store and retrive scale of songs.

 ## Getting Started